serenity-is/docs/framework/data-access/criteria.md

         m.Name.Contains("a")
 ```

-> Here we didn't have to use *new Criteria()* because field objects also has operator overloads that builds criteria.
+Here we didn't have to use *new Criteria()* because field objects also have the operator overloads that build criteria.

 ## BaseCriteria Object